National Center for School Mental Health (NCSMH)

 The mission of the National Center for School Mental Health (NCSMH) is to strengthen policies and programs in school mental health to improve learning and promote success for America's youth.
 From its inception in 1995, the Center's leadership and interdisciplinary staff has promoted the importance of providing mental health services to children, adolescents, and families directly in schools and communities.

-The 2023 Annual Conference on Advancing School Mental Health will be December 5-7 in New Orleans, LA!
+The 2023 Annual Conference on Advancing School Mental Health is December 5-7 in New Orleans, LA.
+Register today!

 - We are hiring!
-Apply to be a School Mental Health Counselor, Prince George's County School Mental Health Initiative (Prince George's County, Maryland), an NCSMH Postdoctoral Fellow (Baltimore, Maryland), or an Lead Clinical Research Specialist (Baltimore, Maryland).
+Apply to be a School Mental Health Counselor, University of Maryland School Mental Health Program (Baltimore, Maryland) or a School Mental Health Counselor, Prince George's School Mental Health Initiative (Prince George's County, Maryland).

-- View our April 2023 newsletter and subscribe to our listserv!
+- View our June 2023 newsletter and subscribe to our mailing list!

 - Get into SHAPE!
 Register with the SHAPE system to improve the quality of your school mental health system.